pauleveritt/django-tutorial-extended/README.md

 ### Fullstack: HTTP Files against Django Rest Framework

+- Make sure Django Server is running *in debug mode*
+- Open `run-apis.http`
+- Run the first URL
+- Put a breakpoint in `IndexView.get_queryset` on the `return`
+- Continue, clear breakpoint

 ### Fullstack: Tailwind

+- `base.html` and `<script src="https://cdn.tailwindcss.com">`
+- We downloaded the "library" with Alt-Enter
+- Go to `<div class="navbar` and autocomplete `navbar`
+- Then, navigate to `navbar` to see definition

 ### Fullstack: React frontend

+- In `package.json`, run the `dev` script
+- Click the URL
+- See the React app
+- Navigate to Symbol `App`
+- Remove the import of `Index`
+- Autocomplete the usage and show the import, then navigate to it

 ### Fullstack: Prettier and eslint

+- In preferences, show Prettier integration
+- Make sure prettier on save and reformat are checked
+- In `Index.jsx` mess up spacing, indentation
+- Reformat Code
+- Show preferences for eslint

 ### Fullstack: React testing

+- In `Index.jsx` put a breakpoint on `{question.question_text}`
+- Split Right
+- Shift-Shift `Index.tes` to navigate to the test file
+- Use gutter icon to run test under the debugger

 ### Fullstack: Database tool

+- Open the database tool
+- Double-click on the `polls_question` table

 ## Extended Demo